danielgblanco/danielgblanco.github.io/docs/blog/posts/platforms_are_for_engineers.md

 but also allow for it to evolve with the industry, meeting their customers' needs.

 _Platform_ teams, therefore, should concentrate on delivering capabilities "as-a-service".
-This includes tooling, opinionated configurations, or robust abstraction layers, definining their interaction patterns with other teams through an agreed-upon shared responsibility model.
+This includes tooling, opinionated configurations, or robust abstraction layers, defining their interaction patterns with other teams through an agreed-upon shared responsibility model.

 In our OpenTelemetry example above, a _Platform_ team could provide OTel distributions with sensible defaults that